A Sabbatical for Pastor Carlos

 A Sabbatical for Pastor Carlos Rodriguez in 2017

+So, you may ask, What is a sabbatical?
 It is not simply vacation, although it certainly involves rest.
 The word sabbatical is derived from the biblical word that means “to cease”.
-We are instructed to cease weekly and observe the Sabbath day keeping it holy.
+We are instructed to cease weekly and observe the Sabbath day, keeping it holy.
 In the same vein, being an effective pastor involves continued spiritual growth and therefore requires time to cease for rest and renewal.
 It involves rediscovering spiritual disciplines of prayer, solitude, bible reading, and reflection on the vocation of a pastor.
 It is an opportunity to think about refocusing or retooling ministry in the church.
-So it involves aspects of rest, reflection, and renewal for ministry.
+So, it involves aspects of rest, reflection, and renewal for ministry.

+Why is a sabbatical a healthy practice?
 Because it benefits both the pastor and the church.
 Sabbaticals are also of great benefit to the pastor in renewing them physically, spiritually, and vocationally.
 Churches, universities, and even more businesses are seeing the benefits of sabbaticals.
 But sabbaticals are also healthy for the congregation.
 Members may find new ways to serve and utilize their spiritual gifts in serving each other.
 And by investing in their pastor for the long haul it promotes a healthy and stable congregation and prevents pastoral turnover due to burnout.